 Initial reduction activities would be implemented as soon as possible after receiving the final test results from CWD testing.
 Assuming initial reduction via translocation begins within the same year, the elk population would be approximately 632 animals at the beginning of initial reduction.
 Based on surveys conducted by the NPS in 2001 and 2004 to 2006, as well as a population model developed for Theodore Roosevelt National Park (see the on "Elk Population and Growth at Theodore Roosevelt National Park" section in chapter 3), annual growth in this plan/EIS was assumed to be 25%.
-Based on these assumptions and a hypothetical scenario where the target elk population size is 100, at least 668 elk would have to be removed during three years of initial reduction activities using the following assumptions.
+Based on these assumptions and a hypothetical scenario where the target elk population size is 100, at least 668 elk would be translocated during 3 years of initial reduction activities using the following assumptions.

-Year One: If a willing recipient requests 300 elk within the first year after CWD testing, they would be rounded up in a day and subsequently translocated when transportation is made available.
-Approximately 332 elk would remain in the South Unit at the end of year one.
+Year 1: Three-hundred and sixty-eight (368) elk would be tested for CWD.
+If a willing recipient requests 300 elk within the first year after CWD testing, they would be rounded up in a day and subsequently translocated when transportation is made available.
+Approximately 332 elk would remain in the South Unit at the end of year 1.

-Year Two: The estimated population would be approximately 415 animals (assuming 25% population growth) in year two.
-If a request for 200 animals is made in year two, approximately 215 elk would remain in the South Unit at the end of year two.
+Year 2: The estimated population would be approximately 415 animals (assuming 25% population growth) in year 2.
+If a request for 200 animals is made in year 2, approximately 215 elk would remain in the South Unit at the end of year 2.

-Year Three: Applying the 25% population growth estimate, there would be 268 elk in year three.
-Assuming there is a willing recipient for elk, the NPS would translocate approximately 168 elk to reach the population level of 100 elk at the end of year three.
+Year 3: Applying the 25% population growth estimate, there would be 268 elk in year 3.
+Assuming there is a willing recipient for elk, the NPS would translocate approximately 168 elk to reach the population level of 100 elk at the end of year 3.

-Should these requests span more than three years, additional CWD sampling would be required before subsequent translocations could be conducted.
+Should these requests occur more than 2 years after initial CWD testing, additional CWD sampling would be required before subsequent translocations could be conducted.
 Ultimately, the number of years needed to reach the initial population target, as well as the total number of elk to be removed, would depend on the frequency of requests from willing recipients.
 Annual population estimates and the number of elk removed outside the park would be used to refine the number of elk to be removed by the NPS.

 Maintenance of the population would involve the roundup and translocation methods described above.
 Maintenance actions would be implemented when the elk population in the South Unit exceeds 400.
 Annual population estimates and the number of elk removed outside the park would be used to refine the number of elk to be translocated by the NPS.
-Based on the hypothetical scenario where initial reduction takes three years to reduce the elk population to 100 animals, and assuming a population growth rate of 25%, it is estimated this threshold would be reached within six to seven years after the initial population target is reached.
+Based on the hypothetical scenario where initial reduction takes 3 years to reduce the elk population to 100 animals, and assuming a population growth rate of 25%, it is estimated this threshold would be reached within six to 7 years after the initial population target is reached.
 For example, if initial reduction is completed by year 3, the year 10 population would be approximately 475 elk.
 At this point, additional CWD testing of nearly 300 elk would be required prior to subsequent translocations.
-Given that 150 elk can be rounded up in a single day, this next testing phase could be achieved within one year.
+Given that 150 elk can be rounded up in a single day, this next testing phase could be achieved within 1 year.
 This would result in a population of approximately 175 elk in the South Unit in year 10 of the plan/EIS.
 The NPS would attempt to find willing recipients to translocate 75 elk to reach a population of 100 within the same year.
 Further translocations for maintenance would depend on demand from willing recipients during the life of this plan (assumed to be 15 years for the purposes of these calculations).